 And, even more importantly – a form rejection does NOT mean your writing is crappy.
 There are a GAZILLION different reasons why you might get rejected, all of which are totally subjective.
 This brilliant article by Allison K Williams sums up exactly why ‘Rejection is not Feedback.’
 Perhaps your style of writing just doesn’t suit this particular lit mag.
 Perhaps it’s down to personal taste and this particular competition judge doesn’t like your subject matter.
-Perhaps this particular lit agent has just signed another writer who rights in a similar genre and doesn’t want to compete within their list.
+Perhaps this particular lit agent has just signed another writer who writes in a similar genre and doesn’t want to compete within their list.
 Perhaps your story just isn’t ‘right’ for whoever and whatever you’ve sent it to.
-Can you honestly explain WHY you like or dislike particular books or stories over others?
+Can you honestly explain WHY you like or dislike particular books or stories?
 Sometimes it’s just ‘because’.

 In all cases, remember that form rejections/no replies do not mean you should give up.
 Remember it’s all subjective.
 Give your submission a once-over, pick a new target, and MOVE ON.